Security clearance lawyer John Griffith explains Guideline G of the Adjudicative Guidelines for obtaining government security clearance.

 “You don’t have to be diagnosed as an alcoholic for your drinking-related activities to prevent you from getting or keeping your security clearance,” Griffith says.

 As is the case with all of the Adjudicative Guidelines, there are mitigating circumstances for Guideline G:

 - A great deal of time has passed, the behavior was infrequent, the behavior happened under circumstances that are unlikely to recur, or the behavior doesn’t cast doubt on your current reliability, trustworthiness, or good judgment.

 - You’ve acknowledged your alcoholism or abuse, you’ve provided evidence of actions taken to overcome this problem, and you have established a pattern of abstinence (if alcohol dependent) or responsible use (if an alcohol abuser).

 These are just two of the mitigating circumstances.
 You can read all of them here.
 Mitigating circumstances helped one applicant obtain his security clearance recently.
 In a decision dated Jan.
 14, the government granted security clearance to an applicant who had previously received a Statement of Reasons that detailed the government’s concerns in granting clearance.

-In her ruling, Administrative Judge Elizabeth Matchinski stated: “There is credible evidence of Applicant’s rehabilitation over the last four plus years.
+In her ruling, Administrative Judge Elizabeth Matchinski stated: “There is credible evidence of Applicant’s rehabilitation over the last four-plus years.
 In addition to the maturation that comes with aging, he has had alcohol counseling.
-Applicant has demonstrated professionalism and diligence in his work for a defense contractor, while also pursuing a graduate degree.
+The applicant has demonstrated professionalism and diligence in his work for a defense contractor, while also pursuing a graduate degree.
 He owns his home and is now happily married to a supportive spouse.”